 An escalation of violence in 2021 led to heightened tensions between Israel’s Jewish majority and its Arab, largely Muslim minority.
 Yet, soon after, an Arab party entered the country’s government for the first time.
 More than a year later, those political gains will be tested in the country’s fifth election, set for November, in less than four years.

 The Israeli government refers to them as “Israeli Arabs,” and Israeli and global media usually use similar phrasing.
 Some members of this community identify themselves as “Palestinian citizens of Israel” or just as Palestinian to indicate their rejection of Israeli identity.
 Others prefer to be referred to as Arab citizens of Israel because they are seeking equal rights as Israeli citizens.
 The phrase is used in this Backgrounder, as it represents the current political and legal reality.

 Arab citizens of Israel descend from those who remained after the 1948 Arab-Israeli war, which led to Israel’s creation out of the British Mandate of Palestine, then home to about 1.2 million Arabs.
 After more than 700,000 of them were expelled or departed from Israel in what they call the Nakba, or catastrophe, about 150,000 remained [PDF] and automatically became citizens, forming about half of the country’s population.
 But unlike Jewish citizens, these people were subjected to military rule until 1966.
-Today, about 21 percent of Israel’s 9.3 million citizens are Arab.
+Today, about 21 percent of Israel’s population is Arab (roughly two million people).
 The majority are Sunni Muslims, though there are also many Christians.

 Where do they live?